BadaBoomi/data_science_training_projects/blog_project/blogpost.md

 ### Diagramm for Three Months
 <img src="./resources/prices_march_may.png" alt="drawing" width="100%" heith="100%"/>

-This does look like there is no much difference within these three month.
+This does look like there is no much difference within these three months.
 How would it like over the year?

 ### Diagram for Twelve Months
 <img src="./resources/prices_all_month.png" alt="drawing" width="100%" heith="100%"/>
 This is no variation that would my family convince to switch to another period.
-It is however hard to read the concrete number from this.
+It is however hard to read the concrete numbers from this.
 Let's get them printed out:

 ```
 'Month 3, Neighbourhood Ballard - average cost for Boat: 225.0',